marctorsoc/marctorsoc.github.io/_posts/2019-02-08-data-science-in-remote.md

 Long time since my last post!
 But decided to come back to explain some of typical tips and tricks when working (but not only) on remote.
-This is typical in a data scientist life as layman laptops, at some point, and especially if you work with big data, present limitations in memory and/or speed.
+This is typical in a data scientist life as layman laptops, at some point, and especially if you work with big data, entail limitations in memory and/or speed.

-In most companies or in academia, when you need to run a huge process you are given a remote machine, either in AWS or in a company/uni cluster.
+In most companies or in academia, when you need to run a huge task you are given a remote machine, either in AWS or in a company/uni cluster.
 This means that you won't have physical access, and you can only connect there remotely.